Skip to main content

 Shwe Yin Aye

-Refreshing dessert soup with coconut milk, jelly, tapioca pearls, bread, and ice.
-Perfect for hot weather.
-Available at Bogyoke Market and street vendors.
+A cold dessert soup of coconut milk, jelly, tapioca pearls, bread, and ice, made for hot afternoons.
+You can find it at Bogyoke Market and from street vendors.

 vegetarianContains: CoconutContains: Gluten